60fps on Real Devices with Real Data

 Death by a Thousand Cuts

 Performance problems accumulate gradually.
 Each individually seems acceptable.
 Together they compound into an unusable application.
+They split into three families, and naming the family tells you the fix.

 These patterns persist because they work in demos with simple scenes and short sessions.
 Production code with real data volumes and real user sessions exposes every one.